Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 The main thread `0x00007fff71258000`, is blocked on line 20 of our module which is `event.wait(10)`, it's perfeclty normal.

-The other thread `0x0000700000401000`, is running the line 11 of our module `value.encode('latin-1')` which called `search_function` of the builtin module `encoding`.
+The other thread `0x0000700000401000`, is running the line 11 of our module `value.encode('latin-1')` and called the function `search_function` of the builtin module `encoding` which freeze our thread.
 What does this function does and why does it blocks?

 The [source code](https://hg.python.org/cpython/file/v2.7.12rc1/Lib/encodings/__init__.py#l99) tells us that it tries to import a module which begins with `encodings.`.
 Let's try to find which one: